tgragnato/snowflake/README.md

 #### Using the Snowflake Library with Other Applications

 Snowflake can be used as a Go API, and adheres to the [v2.1 pluggable transports specification]().
 For more information on using the Snowflake Go library, see the [Snowflake library documentation](doc/using-the-snowflake-library.md).

-### Test Environment

-There is a Docker-based test environment at https://github.com/cohosh/snowbox.

 ### FAQ